Ahmad Jazlan Yaakub

-Ahmad Jazlan bin Yaakub (Jawi أحمد جزلان يعقوب; is a Malaysian politician who has served as Chairman of the FELCRA Berhad for the second term since March 2023 and first term from October 2021 to December 2022.
-He served as the Member of Parliament (MP) for Machang from May 2013 to November 2022, Deputy Minister of Rural and Regional Development II in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak and former Minister Ismail Sabri Yaakob from July 2015 to the collapse of the BN administration in May 2018, Chairman of Malaysian Palm Oil Board (MPOB) from April 2020 to his resignation in January 2021 and Chairman of the National Kenaf and Tobacco Board (LKTN) from February 2015 to October 2015.
-He is a member, State Chairman of Kelantan and Division Chairman of Machang of the United Malays National Organisation (UMNO), a component party of the BN coalition.
+Ahmad Jazlan bin Yaakub (Jawi: أحمد جزلان يعقوب; born 30 August 1964) is a Malaysian politician who has served as Chairman of the FELCRA Berhad for the second term since March 2023 and first term from October 2021 to December 2022.
+He served as the Member of Parliament (MP) for Machang from May 2013 to November 2022, Deputy Minister of Rural and Regional Development II in the Barisan Nasional (BN) administration under former Prime Minister Najib Razak and former Minister Ismail Sabri Yaakob from July 2015 to the collapse of the BN administration in May 2018, Chairman of Malaysian Palm Oil Board (MPOB) from April 2020 to his resignation in January 2021 and Chairman of the National Kenaf and Tobacco Board (LKTN) from February to October 2015.
+He is a member, State Chairman of Kelantan and Division Chief of Machang of the United Malays National Organisation (UMNO), a component party of the BN coalition.

 Background

 Family

 Ahmad Jazlan was born on 30 August 1964 in Jelawat, Bachok, Kelantan.
-The son of the late Haji Yaakub bin Muhamad and the late Hajah Fatimah bint Jusoh and the third of 21 siblings, he was the eldest son in a large family.
+The son of the late Haji Yaakub bin Muhamad, a retired schoolteacher cum businessman and the late Hajah Fatimah binti Jusoh, a housewife, he was the eldest son (but the third child) in a large family of 21 siblings.

-His family moved to Machang after following his father, who served as a teacher at the time, and decided to stay in Machang after his retirement.
-After his retirement, his father started a business involved in the sale of Kelantan big cars, developer, plantation and real estate lease to locals in Machang, Bachok and Kota Bharu as early as the 1980s.
+His family moved to Machang after following his father, who served as a teacher at the time, decided to stay in Machang after his retirement.
+After his retirement, his late father started a business involved in the sale of big cars, property development, plantation and real estate lease to locals in Machang, Bachok and Kota Bharu as early as the 1980s.

 Ahmad Jazlan also helped his father manage the business as young as 18 years old.
 At early of his career, he was often assigned to Japan and the United Kingdom to select and buy used cars, and he chose to continue running the family business to help his siblings after his father's death.

-He also took on the role of head of the family to ensure that his siblings were not left out of school.
+In addition, he also took on the role of head of the family to ensure that his younger siblings were not left out of school.

-His mother was the housewife of the late family of the late Haji Yaakub bin Muhamad who devoted her entire time to taking care of household matters and raising children.
+His mother was a housewife who devoted her entire time to taking care of household matters and raising children.